How to Choose a Golf Cart Dealer: A Buyer's Guide

 One of the first decisions you’ll make is whether to go with a gas or electric model.
 Each power source has its own set of benefits.
 Gas carts offer a longer range and are easy to refuel on the go, making them a great choice for all-day use or heavy-duty tasks.
 On the other hand, electric carts are prized for their quiet, smooth ride and zero emissions.
 They are simple to maintain and can be charged overnight in your garage.
 Consider your daily routine and how much ground you need to cover when exploring our new inventory of both gas and electric options.

-Seating Capacity and Comfort
+Finding the Right Seating and Comfort Level

 Golf carts are no longer just for two players and their clubs.
 You can find models designed to carry the whole family, with seating for four or even six people.
 Many four-seaters feature a rear-facing bench seat, which is perfect for family outings or giving friends a tour of your property.
 When looking at different personal vehicles, think about who you’ll be driving with most often.
 Also, don’t overlook comfort.
 Features like contoured seats, armrests, and cup holders can make every ride more enjoyable, whether you’re heading to the beach or the back nine.

-Speed and Terrain Capabilities
+Matching Speed and Terrain to Your Lifestyle

 It’s a common myth that electric golf carts can’t handle tough jobs, but modern technology has made them incredibly capable.
 Today’s electric models deliver impressive torque for climbing hills and can handle varied environments with ease.
 When choosing a cart, think about the terrain you’ll be on.
 Will you stick to paved paths, or do you need a vehicle that can handle grass, gravel, or uneven ground?
 Some commercial vehicles are built with higher clearance and more robust suspension for exactly these kinds of challenges.
 Be sure to discuss your needs with your dealer to find a cart with the right power and performance.